smallaxe206/PizzaShopTraining/README.md

 * You implement those requirements in that branch.
 Focus on SOLID and OOP pracitces, principles, and patterns.
 * When you are ready for the next set of requirements, create a Pull Request to the 'dev' branch
 * I'll review/approve the Pull Request with any comments/guidance I want to provide.
-* Once we're both satisfied with the state of the code; we start back at the top with another set of requirements.
+* Once we're both satisfied with the state of the code; we start back at the top with the next set of requirements.

 ## Phase 2
-Once you've completed the requirements with your best effort at SOLID/OOP, we move to phase 2.
+Once you've completed the requirements with your best effort SOLID/OOP, we move to phase 2.
 How phase 1 goes will direct how phase 2 goes.

 We might start back over with the end state of FeatureSet01 and refactor the code into better SOLID/OOP code.
 Then build ontop of that with better understanding of the ideas.

 We might use the end state and refactor it into better SOLID/OOP code.

+We might do something entirely different.

 I don't know.
 This is where the training will become VERY personalized.
 Where you are and what I think will best help you learn the OOP patterns, principles, and practiecds is where we'll start.

-As we go through this, we'll have discussions about what I think should change and how and why.
-This isn't an exercise to get a right answer, but to increase your understanding of how to make better SOLID/OOP code.
+As we go through phase 2 in whatever form, we'll have discussions about what I think should change and how and why.
+This isn't an exercise to get a right answer, but to increase your understanding of the principles, patterns, and practices that make good SOLID/OOP code.

 # Testing